Steven Martini: Career

-Because of his early roles including Major Payne and the TV series Prince Street, many of his viewers see Steven as an up-an-coming star who bares a strong resemblance to a young Mel Gibson because of his looks, voice, and acting skills.
+Because of his early roles including Major Payne and the TV series Prince Street, many of his viewers saw Steven as an up-an-coming star who bears a strong resemblance to a young Mel Gibson because of his looks, voice, and acting skills.
 Steven's writing career began instead with Smiling Fish and Goat on Fire, a film he and his brother financed for $50,000 and starred as the title roles, which won the Discovery Award at the 1999 Toronto International Film Festival.
 Smiling Fish was co-written and directed by Steven's friend and fellow Professional Children's School alumni, Kevin Jordan.
 The film drew from experiences in the Martini brothers' lives.

 His second script, Lymelife, was accepted in the Sundance Institute's Film Program, where he and Derick shot, edited, and scored several scenes, which were reviewed by celebrity creative advisers.
 Some of this experience was recorded in Sundance 20, a documentary film made by director Doug Pray.

 Martini is currently the singer/songwriter of The Spaceship Martini.
 "Spaceship" is Martini's nickname, based on his "out there" demeanor.
 The music of the Spaceship Martini is an ever-evolving mix of storytelling and sound, often centering on the lyrics that Martini writes.
 Most recently they scored Lymelife.

 Martini started editing Lymelife during the 22-day film shoot in New Jersey on Final Cut Pro, a program he learned during pre-production.
 The film's score, which was recorded under the Spaceship Martini moniker, evolved out of the editing process.